Semrush helps you:

 Your gated content can be an exclusive interview.
 Video.
 Report.
 Checklist.
 Or anything else that would entice people to sign up for your list.

-For example, in my case, we have a number of “Padlock Posts” listed on my blog feed.
+For example, in my case, we had a number of “Padlock Posts” listed on my blog feed.

 Backlinko – Padlock post

-These are exclusive articles that we only show to email subscribers.
-And they’ve been HUGE for adding new subscribers to our list.
+These were exclusive articles that we only show to email subscribers.
+And they’ve been HUGE in increasing our email subscriber list.

 Here’s exactly how to set this up: